Reinforcement Learning from Compiler

 Architecture Overview

 Lanser‑CLI orchestrator mediates agent ↔ LSP server ↔ workspace; emits deterministic bundles.
-Figure: The orchestrator mediates JSON‑RPC with a pinned LSP (e.g., Pyright) and emits bundles.
+Figure: The orchestrator mediates JSON‑RPC with a pinned language server or compiler-backed analyzer and emits deterministic bundles.

 Environment Capture

-Each bundle records: {serverVersion, positionEncoding, pythonExe, pythonVersion, venvPath, configDigest, platform}.
+Each bundle records: {toolVersion, serverVersion, positionEncoding, pythonExe, pythonVersion, venvPath, configDigest, platform}.

 Contracts & Invariants